JohnHurstIV/CS6730-Final-Project/index.md

 # Background

 <p style='margin: 3em'>
    Let’s quickly explain Pokemon.
-This is a made-up data viz-themed Pokemon called J06.
-J06, like all Pokemon, has multiple attributes.
-We will be focusing on the type and stats.
+Each Pokemon has multiple attributes.
+We will be focusing on their types and stats.
 Each Pokemon has 6 stats and up to 2 types.
 </p>

 <p style='margin: 3em'>